WritingAboutSwift/WritingAboutSwift/_posts/2020-01-24-view-debugging-without-the-view-debugger.md

             <UIView: 0x7fdc86e07f20; frame = (0 0; 3 36); layer = <CALayer: 0x600003e48e20>>
 ```

-From here, we could take it a step further and also print autolayout constraints.
+From here, we could take it a step further and also print auto layout constraints.

 ```swift
 ...